ixvu/w4111_wiki/Query-proc.md

 <img src = "https://github.com/xz2581/project1/blob/master/2.png">

 ### Additional Notes
-+ Leaves of the primary index are data page, and leaves for the secondary index are directory page.
++ Leaves of the primary index are pages similar to the data page, and leaves for the secondary index are pages similar to the directory page in the previous graph.
 + Leaf pages in both trees ARE sorted on the search key.
-+ For primary index, the leaf pages is sorted while this is not necessarily the case for secondary index.
 + Typically, the secondary tree is smaller than the primary tree.
-For example, in this case, there are 40 leaf pagesfor primary and only 20 leaf pages for secondary.
+For example, in this case, there are 40 leaf pages for primary and only 20 leaf pages for secondary.
 + When would we want to use secondary index (or when would using secondary index probably faster)?
-  + When you only want equality predicates.
+  + When the query only accesses attributes in the search key.
-  + When you don't want to access the actual tuples associated with this "a" value
     + ex1. count queries
-    + ex2. when you only want to access the values of a: Select a from R where a > 0
+    + ex2.
+Select a from R where a > 0

 ##What Optimization Options Do We Have?
 - Access Path ✔